Helping your teen deal with graphic content

 Click here to download a transcript of this infographic.

-How do teens come across disturbing content?
+How do teens come across graphic content?

-Disturbing content can pop up across different types of media.
+Disturbing image and video content can pop up across different types of media.
 While you might instinctively want to shield your teen from it, chances are they might unexpectedly see something anyway while just scrolling through their social feed or because a friend shares something with them.
 But being aware of what your teen might be exposed to can help you to take steps to support them.

 • Some TV shows and movies may include footage of stressful or triggering events.